 For the most part, I stayed in one place, with the exception of two lovely trips, to Japan and Greece.
 There was work most of the time but less juggling.
 I started sleeping much better – having less stuff going on made me healthier.

 After this year I’m grateful for everything that’s happened because I’ve learned so much.
-One of the most important lessons was learning to prioritize how I use my time.
+One of the most important lessons was learning prioritization with how I use my time.

 to decide which of a group of things are the most important so that you can deal with them first (source)

-In a perfect world, there would be no need to prioritize.
+In a perfect world, there would be no need for prioritization.
 You would be able to lose yourself in the things you love, without paying the price of being behind on deadlines and being seriously sleep deprived.

 I love so many things: